What Is a Release of Promissory Note?

 A Release of Promissory Note is a legal form that protects both parties.
 It is mutually binding.
 It is effective.
 And many continue to use it today.

 If you need help with setting up your first Release of Promissory Note, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.